 You can use SNMP to monitor bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory, CPU load, etc. The queried devices must support SNMP.

 When you use a sensor with this technology, PRTG sends small data packets to devices, for example, querying routers, switches, and servers for the traffic counters of each port.
 These trigger reply packets from the device.
 Compared to PRTG's other bandwidth monitoring technologies via flows, packet sniffing, or WMI, the SNMP option creates the least CPU and network load.

 SNMP is the most commonly used method mainly because it is easy to set up and requires minimal bandwidth and CPU cycles.
-If your network devices support SNMP and/or if you want to monitor large networks with several hundred or thousands of sensors, we recommend you to start with SNMP.
+If your network devices support SNMP and/or if you want to monitor large networks with several hundred or thousands of sensors, we recommend that you to start with SNMP.
 Besides network usage monitoring, another well-known feature of SNMP is the ability to also watch other network parameters such as CPU load, disk usage, temperature, as well as monitoring many other readings, depending on the queried device.

 To use Simple Network Management Protocol (SNMP) for monitoring purposes, it is imperative that UDP packets can travel from the machine running PRTG to the device you want to monitor and back.
 This is usually the case in LANs and intranets.
 For connections across the internet, to a Demilitarized Zone (DMZ), or for Wide Area Network (WAN) connections, some changes to the traversed firewalls may be necessary.
 Keep in mind that SNMP V1 and V2c are not secure protocols so you should not use them across the internet or insecure data connections.
 Only SNMP version 3 supports encryption.